 It is illegal to have any storm drainage discharging directly into the sewer system, check sump pumps for illegal connections.
 If they exist have them removed immediately as the extra flow can over load the sewer system and create sewer backups in your house.

-When spring arrives that comes along with a large amount of puddles forming around Town.
+When spring arrives there are often a large amount of puddles forming around Town.

-Please be advised that the Public Works department does our best to minimize large puddles around Town; however, with the temperatures dipping below zero each night it is inevitable that the catch basins are freezing up each night and have to be steamed daily to thaw them and have them running again.
+The Operations Department does it's best to minimize large puddles around Penhold but with the temperatures dipping below zero each night it is inevitable for the catch basins to freezing overnight night and have to be steamed daily to thaw them and have them running again.

 Please be patient as we understand there are catch basins frozen in many areas of Town but we must give priority to those with water surrounding them that have potential to damage property.